gemesa/shadow-shell/README.md

    If the shellcode seems to detect tracing by `strace` or `Sysinternals` use `frida`.

 4. **Fallback to eBPF tracing (Linux only)**
    If the shellcode seems to detect tracing by `frida` use [eBPF tracing](https://github.com/gemesa/sys-scout).
+If you do not want to implement the eBPF probes yourself, you can use tools like [Stratoshark](https://wiki.wireshark.org/Stratoshark).

 # How to build